Francis R. Reiss: Auxiliary Bishop of Detroit

-On July 7, 2003, Pope John Paul II appointed Reiss as an auxiliary bishop of the Archdiocese of Detroit and titular bishop of Remesiana.
+On July 7, 2003, Pope John Paul II appointed Reiss as an auxiliary bishop of Detroit and titular bishop of Remesiana.
 He was consecrated on August 12, 2003, by Cardinal Adam Maida, with Cardinal Edmund Szoka and Walter Schoenherr serving as co-consecrators.
 Reiss selected as his episcopal motto: "In Christo Omnia" (Philippians 4:13).

+Reiss was diagnosed with esophageal cancer in 2008, but it went into remission in 2009.

-On October 10, 2014, Reiss announced the removal of Reverend Thomas Belczakas as pastor of St. Kenneth Parish in Plymouth.
+In October 2014, Reiss announced the removal of Reverend Thomas Belczakas as pastor of St. Kenneth Parish in Plymouth.
 Reiss said that Thomas Belczakas and his brother, Reverend Edward Belczakas, stole $110,000 from St. Kenneth to help purchase a condominium in Palm Beach, Florida.

-Reiss was diagnosed with esophageal cancer in 2008, but it has been in remission since 2009.

 Retirement

-On November 11, 2015, Reiss submitted his letter of resignation as auxiliary bishop of the Archdiocese of Detroit, as required on his 75th birthday, and Pope Francis accepted it that day.
+On November 11, 2015, Reiss submitted his letter of resignation as auxiliary bishop of Detroit, as required on his 75th birthday, and Pope Francis accepted it that day.